Alexander G. Ororbia II

 Ph.D., (Graduate Candidate), Information & Science Technology, Pennsylvania State University

-My current research is in developing scalable, semi-supervised connectionist models.
-Primarily, my work can be described as a form of hybrid learning, where (representation-learning) models are constructed by balancing both generative and discriminative objectives.
-This allows the exploitation of potentially useful information found in large pools of unlabeled data in tandem with task-relevant labeled samples (which are usually costly and difficult to obtain).
-Furthermore, I find it important (and of course quite fun) to ponder the more philosophically-motivated problems related to Artificial General Intelligence (AGI) as well as reflect on what has been learned over decades of research, including that in (Computational) Cognitive Psychology and Neuroscience.
+My current research is in developing semi-supervised connectionist models for lifelong learning.
+Primarily, the approach that I have proposed and developed in my work is called deep hybrid learning, where (representation-learning) models are constructed by balancing both generative and discriminative objectives.
+This allows the exploitation of potentially useful information found in large pools of unlabeled data in tandem with a few task-relevant labeled samples (which are usually costly and difficult to obtain).
+My specific focus is in language learning and generation.

 To empirically demonstrate and analyze the practical viability of these models, I engineer intelligent tools that handle large-scale, mostly unlabeled, scholarly text, character recognition, and legislative speech data-sets.
 In addition, I also work at the intersection of Machine Learning and Crowd-sourcing, developing models that learn to error-correct and aggregate the "wisdom of the crowd", as well as examine and analyze Intelligent Systems, such as CiteSeerX, from a variety of perspectives, including those of dynamical systems and knowledge construction.